Neural Architecture Search of Time-to-First-Spike-Coded Spiking Neural Networks for Efficient Eye-based Emotion Recognition: TNAS-ER Framework

-To address these issues, we introduce a ReLU ANN counterpart that shares the same backbone architecture as the TTFS SNN and conduct the supernet training on ReLU ANN.
-Since ReLU ANN operates on continuous activations rather than spike timings, it supports stable backpropagation and efficient optimization.
-After training, the learned parameters are transferred to the TTFS SNN via the identity mapping, with $t_{max}^{(n)}$ determined by the maximum ReLU activations in the $n$-th layer.
-This ANN-assisted training scheme eliminates temporal inconsistencies and provides the TTFS SNN supernet with high-quality transferred representations, thereby improving search reliability and enabling the discovery of high-performing architectures.
+To address these issues, we introduce the ReLU ANN counterpart that shares the same backbone architecture as the TTFS SNN and conduct the supernet training in the ANN domain.
+Unlike TTFS SNN, ReLU ANN operates on continuous activations, avoiding temporal dependencies and enabling stable gradient-based optimization.
+This makes it more suitable for training large and flexible supernets with diverse candidate operations.
+After training, the learned parameters can be transferred to the TTFS SNN via the mapping.
+In this way, the ANN serves as an optimization surrogate that provides stable training signals while preserving compatibility with the TTFS SNN.
+Overall, this ANN-assisted training scheme eliminates temporal inconsistencies and provides better-initialized weights for candidate blocks, thereby improving search reliability and facilitating the discovery of high-performing architectures.

 \textbf{Evolutionary search.} During the evolutionary search, candidate subnets are iteratively sampled, evaluated, and evolved to discover high-performing architectures.
-Each candidate subnet is treated as an individual whose fitness is evaluated through forward inference, and higher-scoring candidates generate new ones via mutation and crossover, progressively converging toward the optimal design.
+Each candidate subnet is treated as an individual, whose fitness is evaluated through forward inference using the inherited supernet weights.
+No parameter learning is involved at this stage.
+Higher-performing candidates generate new ones via mutation and crossover, progressively guiding the search toward optimal designs.

-We evaluate two settings for architecture discovery: (1) transferring the trained ANN supernet to TTFS SNN and conducting the search based on SNN, and (2) performing the search directly on the ReLU ANN counterpart.
-In both cases, network accuracy from the forward pass serves as the fitness score for illustration.
-As shown in Figure~\ref{fig:method-search}, using a search space with five searchable blocks (details in Section~3.3), fitness curves of the two settings are almost identical, and the evolved architectures are exactly the same across all rounds.
-This consistency arises from the identity mapping, which guarantees identical logits for identical inputs.
-Consequently, evolutionary search can be equivalently carried out on either the ReLU ANN or the TTFS SNN, both converging to the same optimal architecture.
+We consider two settings for architecture discovery: (1) transferring the trained ReLU ANN supernet to TTFS SNN and conducting the search based on SNN, and (2) performing the search directly on the trained ReLU ANN counterpart.
+In both settings, the network accuracy obtained from the forward pass is used as the fitness score.
+As shown in Figure~\ref{fig:method-search}, using a search space with five searchable blocks (details in Section~3.3), the two settings yield nearly identical fitness curves and converge to the same architectures across all search rounds.
+This consistency arises from the mapping between TTFS SNNs and ReLU ANNs, which ensures consistent logits for the same inputs.
+Consequently, evolutionary search can be equivalently performed on either the ReLU ANN or the TTFS SNN.
+In practice, we perform the search in the ANN domain (setting (2)), as evaluating TTFS SNNs requires additional configuration of $t_{\max}$, resulting in longer search time.